Customer Discovery's Critical Role in Startup Creation

 • Hunter Babcock

-By doing so, they can develop business models that not only address big societal problems but also the target audience’s Jobs to Be Done (JTBD) — that is, their specific pain points.
+By doing so, they can develop business models that not only address big societal problems but also the target customer segment's Jobs to Be Done (JTBD): their specific pain points discovered through customer discovery.

-This part of High Alpha Innovation’s venture-building playbook — one that leans heavily on the JTBD framework above — is our version of customer discovery: securing insights from would-be users of a technology we co-create with partners to inform product development.
+This engagement with potential customers is part of our proven venture-building playbook — one that leans heavily on the JTBD framework above — and is our distinct (and streamlined) version of customer discovery.

 The customer discovery process: Getting insights directly from the target audience